muctebanesiri/quartzz/content/quotes.md

 <blockquote class="english-blockquote">Neurosis is the inability to tolerate ambiguity.<footer class="english-footer">Sigmund Freud - Probably</footer></blockquote>

 <blockquote class="english-blockquote">Some day you will be old enough to start reading fairy tales again.<footer class="english-footer">C.S.
 Lewis, , The Lion, the Witch and the Wardrobe </footer></blockquote>

+<blockquote class="english-blockquote">Fear is "what if", faith is "even if"</blockquote>